Natural Bridges State Beach

 - Sand wheel chair available

 Layered clothing is recommended due to changing weather conditions.

-Dogs allowed on 6 foot or less leash, under physical control, on paved roads and in parking lot only.
+Dogs allowed on 6-foot or less leash and under physical control, only on paved roads and in parking lot.